 Where Your Money Goes

 We are proud of the services that we are able to provide, and are always striving to reach more families.
-Each service dog that we train costs between $21,000 and $26,000 depending on the level of skill required and length of time in training.
+Each service dog that we train costs $28,000.
 During training, W.A.G.S.
 4 Kids covers the cost of all food, housing, veterinary costs other necessary supplies and hours and hours of professional training, to ready them for their placement in service to a child.
 Each partner family commits to fund-raise $9,000.00 towards the expenses of a Service Dog placement.
 W.A.G.S.
-4 Kids commits to funding the additional $12,000 to $17,000 of cost in homing each dog with a family.
+4 Kids commits to funding the additional $19,000 of cost in homing each dog with a family.
 W.A.G.S.
 4 Kids receives no government funding and is entirely dependent on the generosity of a very strong support network of our community and its leaders to fulfill our financial need.
 Our contributions are currently funded entirely through in-kind donations, the support of grants, sponsorship, and proceeds from hosted events.

 We now have the opportunity to launch our highly anticipated Step By Step Training Academy, based on our very successful Workforce Development Program for the inmates at GCI in the coming year.
 Our success will empower the disabled youth of Northeast Ohio through the partnership of a mobility service or autism spectrum service dog trained by the inmates of Grafton Correctional Institution who will learn all the lessons of a way to live better.
 Trainers will visit the Grafton Correctional Institute on a weekly basis to assess the progress of each inmate with his assigned service dog in training.
 Weekly goals, skills basic to advanced placement specific task training, are taught to the group of 12 or more inmates and assignments and expectations are set for the next week.
 It is always the children and helping them with their individual challenges that is the most important to W.A.G.S.
 4 KIDS.
 Nick Walczak and his partnership with his dog, Turner, is one of over 60 real life examples, examples of kids being able to say, “I’ m not lonely anymore.”
 And now, Nick looks forward to a life filled with opportunity instead of a future with only obstacles.
 It is with your support that there will be more to come.